microsoft/CCF/attestation-container/README.md

 go run .
 ```

-You can use insecure virtual mode to run the application without SEV-SNP VM
+You can use insecure virtual mode to run the application on non SEV-SNP VM.
 (**It't not secure.
 Do not use it in production**).

 ```bash